royels/BeyondHelloWorld/README.md

 Databases
 ---------
 **Budget Tracker** - Write an application that keeps track of a household’s budget.
 The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time. *Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.*

+I am fully cognizant of the fact what is enclosed is probably terribly written code, but the main point of this repository (for me at least) is to get into the mindset of "commit everyday."
+When I feel worse about missing a meaningful commit than missing a meal, I will be content.